torimcd/Goldblatt_etal_2021/README.md

-# ** THE CODE IN THIS REPOSITORY IS CURRENTLY BEING REFORMATTED AND IS NOT YET COMPLETE **

 # Goldblatt_etal_2020

-This repository contains the code used to analyze model output and make the figures for Goldblatt et al 2020: 'Clouds Stabilize Earth's Long Term Climate', doi:_________
+This repository contains the code used to analyze model output and make the figures for Goldblatt et al 2020: 'Earth's Long Term Climate Stabilized by Low Clouds', doi:_________

 Model output from this experiment is available and can be downloaded from doi:_________